y0moGh/Network-Scanner/README.md

 # Network-Scanner
-Fast and easy network scanning program to discover devices connected on the same network
+Fast and easy network scanning program to discover devices connected on the same network.
+It works both linux and Windows os.

 ---